mattjw/sparkql/README.md

 - Reuse and build composite schemas with `inheritance`, `includes`, and `implements`.
 - Get a human-readable Spark schema representation with `pretty_schema`.

+Read on for detailed guidance on using these features.

 ## Defining a schema